ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lectures/lect03.md

 # Topics

+## More control flow
+* Nested and multi-way if-else
+* For loops
+* We will practice both these concepts by playing and coding a game called "Fizzbuzz" in class

 ## File I/O basics
-* Examining text files using 1) an editor 2) cat command 3) hexdump
+* Examining text files using 1) an editor 2) cat command
 * Opening a file: open()
 * Reading a line from a file: getline()
 * Reading until the end of file is reached
 * Detecting failures

-## Data and number representation
-* binary, hex, decimal
-* Representing characters: ASCII
-* Tools to examine data in files: hexdump
-* The data type of a variable determines its representation in memory AND the number of bits used to store each variable
-* passing parameters to main
+* Printing error messages to standard error